osisoft/Edge-Data-Store-Docs/content/troubleshooting/troubleshooting.md

 1. Verify the custom application is sending OMF messages in the correct order: 1) OMF type, 2) OMF container, 3) OMF data.

-   **Note:** OMF messages must be sent in the correct order to be ingressed into Edge Data Store.
+   **Note**: OMF messages must be sent in the correct order to be ingressed into Edge Data Store.

 1. Refer to logging of warnings, errors, and messages for help with diagnosing these issues.